cs-4241-2023/a3-persistence/README.md

 Include a very brief summary of your project here.
 Images are encouraged, along with concise, high-level text.
 Be sure to include:

 - The goal of the app is for the user to have a very easy way to plan their day with a to-do list with different priority levels.
 - I have faced the challenge of time and unfortunately was not able to get the authentication to give the user's data once logged in.
-I have the authentication code working and getting the user data (commented below server code) but not fetching the user specific data.
+I have the authentication code working and getting the user data (commented below server code) but not fetching the user-specific data.
 - I went for the github2 authentication with passport.js but I did not have enough time to do anything with the user data.
 - I used the sanitize.css CSS reset.
 Professor Roberts allowed me to just use a CSS reset for the framework requirement since I really liked the custom CSS I created.
 - Express Middleware: